Enforcement and reporting violations

 - a complaint on the same issue has already been processed

-- another authority is processing the issue.
+- another authority is processing the issue

 - If at all possible, talk about the issue first with the person who provided the service or made the decision or their supervisor.
 If there has been a mistake or if you suspect that the matter was handled badly, the issue may be corrected after a discussion.
 Receiving a decision by a Regional State Administrative Agency in an enforcement case may take approximately a year.

 If you are filing a complaint on behalf of another person, obtain a power of attorney.
 Only legal representatives can receive a decision in the case of the person they represent without a power of attorney.
 A legal representative can be the custodian of a minor or the legal guardian of a person.
+Add the guardianship decision as an attachment to the complaint.

 - Note that the Regional State Administrative Agency can hear the subject of the complaint, if necessary.
 In connection with the hearing, we will send all documents you have provided to the subject of the complaint.
 In that case, the subject of the complaint will know your name.